devabsnt/evmfs/README.md

 Nobody wrapped a proper product around this.
 EVMFS is that product.

-It was designed primarily to make NFT metadata cheap to store fully on-chain; images, JSON, attributes, everything - at a fraction of the cost of alternatives, with none of the dependency risk.
-But nothing about the protocol is NFT-specific.
-Anything you can represent as bytes works: documents, provenance records, certificates, snapshots, data archives.
+It is a drop-in replacement for IPFS.
+You upload bytes once, you get a content hash, and the data lives on chain forever with no pinning fees, no endowments, no renewal deadlines, no third-party hosts to keep alive.
+Anything you can represent as bytes works: documents, websites, NFT metadata and images, provenance records, certificates, snapshots, data archives, software releases.

 ---